-- identifying individuals qualified to become board members; - recommending to the Board of Directors the persons to be nominated for election as directors and to each board committee; - · reviewing the Board's leadership structure; - · developing and recommending to the Board of Directors succession plans for our Chief Executive Officer; - developing and recommending to the Board of Directors corporate governance principles; - overseeing our strategy, initiatives, policies and risks concerning ESG matters; and - overseeing an annual evaluation of the Board of Directors.
+- identifying individuals qualified to become board members; - recommending to the Board of Directors the persons to be nominated for election as directors and to each board committee; - reviewing the Board's leadership structure; - developing and recommending to the Board of Directors succession plans for our Chief Executive Officer; - developing and recommending to the Board of Directors corporate governance principles; - · overseeing our strategy, initiatives, policies and risks concerning ESG matters; and - overseeing an annual evaluation of the Board of Directors.

-The members of our Nominating and Corporate Governance Committee are Dr. Ausiello and Messrs.
-Berenson and Behar.
+The members of our Nominating and Corporate Governance Committee are Dr. Ausiello and Mr. Berenson.
+Mr. Behar served as a member of the Nominating and Corporate Governance Committee until October 2023.
 Mr. Berenson serves as the Chairperson of the Nominating and Corporate Governance Committee.

-The Nominating and Corporate Governance Committee met three times in 2022.
+The Nominating and Corporate Governance Committee met three times in 2023.